-As compensation to Wainwright in consideration for serving as the placement agent of the offering, the Company paid Wainwright a cash fee of 7% of the aggregate gross proceeds raised in the offering, plus a management fee equal to 0.5% of the gross proceeds raised in the offering and reimbursement of certain expenses and legal fees.
-The Company also issued to designees of Wainwright agent warrants to purchase up to 10,000 shares of common stock for \$7.50 per share from April 15, 2022 until February 15, 2027.
+In consideration for serving as the placement agent in connection with the private placement, the Company paid H.C.
+Wainwright & Co., LLC (the "Placement Agent"), the Company paid the Placement Agent a cash fee of 7% of the aggregate gross proceeds raised in the offering, plus a management fee equal to0.5% of the gross proceeds raised in the offering and reimbursement of certain expenses and legal fees.
+The Company also issued the Placement Agent warrants to purchase up to 10,000 shares of common stock for \$7.50 per share from April 15, 2022 until February 15, 2027.